"The curious paradox is that when I accept myself as I am, I can change."

 Our trainee counsellors have been carefully selected from reputable training providers and have often accrued a good amount of experience before they begin working with clients.
 In the first instance, all prospective clients have an initial session with a senior counsellor to assess their needs and the reason(s) they have come to counselling.
 This helps us to assess your individual needs and to determine whether a student counsellor will be suitable.

-yes we do, although we have limited session availability for this age group and we only work with teenagers from 15 upwards.
+Yes we do, although we have limited session availability for this age group and we only work with teenagers from 15 upwards.

 If you have a question that we haven't thought of, then please don't hesitate to get in touch to discuss it.